 I offer training and conference speaking on the following topics:

-- Your Child’s Voice – tools, techniques and life lessons to help parents learn how to proactively advocate for kids with special needs.
+• How to advocate for kids with disabilities – tools, techniques and life lessons to help parents learn how to proactively advocate for kids with disabilities in education and healthcare.

-- How to tell your patient story – helping patient and patient partners be clear on how to get clear on the essence of your story to resonate with your audience.
+• How to tell your story and advocate for change – helping people get clear on the essence of your story to resonate with your audience and advocate for change at the local, regional and national level.